-A little after 7 p.m., we saw a headlamp winking across Poplar Lake; it was August Galloway, a rookie from the Iron Range.
+A little after 7 p.m., we saw a headlamp winking across Poplar Lake; it was August Galloway, then a rookie from the Iron Range.

 Her handlers already had shoveled out a chute in the snow near the lake and lined it with straw; her dogs ran right in and lay down, while Galloway cooked some watery mash over a little cook stove, fed them, covered them with blankets and rubbed their legs.

-Galloway was followed by Frank Teasley, a mushing veteran from Jackson Hole, Wyo., and Blake Freking.
-Busa called out the time, I wrote it down and Torsten ran to get the bib number and count the dogs; mushers start with 14, and when one drops out, they cannot replace it.
+Galloway was followed by Frank Teasley, a mushing veteran from Jackson Hole, Wyo., and rookie Blake Freking.
+Liz Busa called out the time, I wrote it down and Torsten ran to get the bib number and count the dogs; mushers start with 14, and when one drops out, they cannot replace it.